Futuristic scene with diverse business people and 'Tomorrow's Talent, Future of Sales' text.

 1. Digital has transformed the sales process, ready or not

-For leaders of a strong team, today’s new data-driven environment holds a mirror up to an organisation’s traditional sales team process, to help seek out its true value.
+For leaders of a strong team, today’s new data-driven environment holds a mirror up to an organization's traditional sales team process, to help seek out its true value.
 “Historically sales people if they make their number, it’s because they’re the greatest sales people in the world,” says Simon Johnstone of Salesforce, only half-joking.
 “And if they don't make the number, it's someone else's problem,” he quips.
 “But business intelligence tools let you go ahead and start making educated decisions for your sales team.”
 Teams that quickly adjust are those that can reap the rewards of the Fourth Industrial Revolution, says Heineken’s Anna Campagna: “Everything is changing dramatically and much faster.
 The dynamism, the connection and the pace of everything we do, have completely changed,” says Campagna.
 “And we all need to acknowledge that it's a completely different way of working.”

 2. Master and drive the omni-channel experience